Sexual Orientation Discrimination in Ontario

 An employer or prospective employer should not ask you questions about your sexual orientation.
 You should not be disciplined or terminated because of your sexual orientation.

-For example, in this leading case the applicant realized that she identified as a lesbian while working at a Christian religious organization.
+For example, in the applicant realized that she identified as a lesbian while working at a Christian religious organization.
 The organization had a morality statement prohibiting employees from engaging in “homosexual relationships”.
 Ultimately, the employee was terminated.
 The Human Rights Tribunal of Ontario (“Tribunal”) determined that the employee had been discriminated against and awarded $23,000 for the discrimination: for the mental anguish that she experienced in a poisoned work environment.
 The Tribunal also awarded lost wages and benefits for a period of nearly two years following the employee’s termination.

 For additional information about human rights protection in Ontario, see here.